Gluesticks Blog

 Rice: can also use dry beans.
 This will give the gnome a bit of weight, making it stand easily.
 Check out the jar method for filling the sock with rice.
 It’s definitely easier than scooping rice into the sock with a spoon and even faster than using a funnel.

-Hair ties or rubber band: These are used to tie off the socks.
+Hair ties or rubber bands: These are used to tie off the socks.
 You can also tie off the ends with string, but I like using hair ties.

-Felt: One thing that makes our little gnomes different than other is the face that we don’t use craft fur.
-Felt is something that I always have on hand, it’s $.25 a sheet and you can easily get 4 beards from one sheet.
+Felt: One thing that makes our little gnomes different than others is the fact that we don't use craft fur.
+Felt is something that I always have on hand, it's $.25 a sheet and you can easily get 4 beards from one sheet.
 Easier to find and cheaper than faux fur.

 Printable beard pattern: feel free to print out our cutting template to use for the beard.